jruiz50/CS4360-Project/README.md

 Finally, run the application by selecting the Play symbol on the top left of the Xcode editor, or by running `Cmd + R`.

+Once the app is running, you can follow [these instructions](#logging-into-the-application) for signing in.

 #### Closing the Application

 To quit the application, you can simply exit out of the simulator by closing its window (or by exiting the application on your physical device).
 The best way to ensure the application will quit is to either press the Stop symbol on the top left of the Xcode editor, or by running `Cmd + .`